sophiawang1228/sophiawang1228.github.io/_posts/2021-04-22-Logistic-regression.md

 - underfitting: high bias, did not fit well with train data
 - overfitting: high variance, did not predict well with test data
+	- get more data
-	- reduce features: manually select/ model selection
+	- penalize complexity: reduce features: manually select/ model selection
 	- regularization: reduce maginitude of features(works well with lots of slightly useful features)
+	- use a hold-out set as a stand-in for unseen test set.

 #### Regularization: